Festival FAQs

 What has CASCADIA done to date?

-The 2019 Honored Guest was Freida Lee Mock, an Academy Award-winning documentary director who presented a special screening of her film: “Anita: Speaking Truth to Power” at the festival.
+- The 2019 Honored Guest was Freida Lee Mock, Academy Award-winning documentary director whose film, “Anita Hill: Speaking Truth to Power” was presented.

 Why the focus on films directed by women?